Freakwill/pyrimidine/docs/source/API Reference.md

 ## Populations

-The class Individuals are inherited from `BasePopulation`.
+The population classes are inherited from `BasePopulation`.